-This parameter lets Dealers set the maximum discount allowable on the specified vehicle.
-If a Shopper finds the same vehicle at a lower price from a competing dealer, the price sits above the parameter threshold, and the Shopper engages your dealership to compete agains the price, Price Setter® will automatically adjust the price of your vehicle at or below the competitor’s price depending on the Decrement Percent parameter you have set.
-It’s a one time adjustment and it does not affect your advertised price in any future instance.
-If the competitor’s price falls below this threshold then Price Setter® will not adjust the price of your vehicle.
+This parameter lets Dealers set the maximum discount/bid allowable on the specified vehicle.
+If a lead finds the same vehicle at a lower price/bid from a competing dealer, the price sits above the parameter threshold, and the lead engages your dealership to compete against the price/bid, Price Setter will automatically adjust the price/bid of your vehicle at or below the competitor’s price depending on the Decrement Percent parameter you have set.
+It’s a one time adjustment and it does not affect your advertised price/bid in any future instance.
+If the competitor’s price/bid falls below this threshold then Price Setter will not adjust the price/bid of your vehicle.

 Why go lower than you have to?
-The Decrement Percentage parameter helps Dealers who win not have to give away their Max Discount price on a vehicle.
-Price Setter® does this automatically by using the Decrement Percent parameter entered by the Dealer to undercut the next closest competitor who offered the second best deal.
-The Decrement Percent is subtracted from the Max Discount of the closest competitor.
-This simple formula helps every winning Dealer save more money.
+The Decrement Percentage parameter helps Dealers who win not have to give away their Max Discount on a vehicle.
+Price Setter does this automatically by using the Decrement Percent parameter entered by the Dealer to undercut the next closest competitor who offered the second best deal.
+The Decrement Percent interacts with the Max Discount of the closest competitor.
+A simple formula helps every winning Dealer save more money.

 Pricing Parameters For Online Merchants

-Price Setter® has created a solution for Online Stores who want to Market, Advertise or Promote their products and engage comparison shoppers.
-Instead of keeping their prices static for every single customer who visits their website, Online Stores need to be able to offer a flexible price to customers who may have found a better deal elsewhere, without having to change their advertised prices.
-Price Setter® allows Online Stores to set up custom parameters which allow them to do just that.
+Price Setter has created a solution for Online Stores who want to Market, Advertise or Promote their products and engage comparison shoppers.
+Instead of keeping their prices/bids static for every single customer who visits their website, Online Stores need to be able to offer a flexible price/bid to customers who may have found a better deal elsewhere, without having to change their advertised prices/bids.
+Price Setter allows Online Stores to set up custom parameters which allow them to do just that.
 These Parameters include an Asking Price, a Maximum Discount Percentage, and a Decrement Percentage.
 Online Stores who use these parameters can expect to retain more comparison shoppers.